The Late Bonnie Tyler, 75, Was Previously Hospitalized – Fans Had Sent Support to the Singer

 Bonnie Tyler sings during a concert of the tour "40 years of Total Eclipse of the Heart" at Admiralspalast, Berlin, Germany | Source: Getty Images

 Days later, an alarming update emerged claiming doctors had placed the Welsh singer into an induced coma while monitoring her recovery.
-According to The Sun, Tyler had reportedly been rushed to the hospital on April 30.
+Tyler had reportedly been rushed to the hospital on April 30, 2026.

-"Bonnie has been put into an induced coma by her doctors to aid her recovery," a spokesperson said.
+"Bonnie has been put into an induced coma by her doctors to aid her recovery," a spokesperson said at the time.
 "We know that you all wish her well and ask for privacy at this difficult time please.
 We will issue a further statement when we are able to."

-Portuguese newspaper Correio da Manha reported that Tyler was initially treated in an intermediate care unit before later being transferred into intensive care.
+A Portuguese newspaper also reported that Tyler was initially treated in an intermediate care unit before being transferred to intensive care.

-News of the singer's hospitalization spread rapidly online, sparking an outpouring of support from devastated fans who grew up listening to Tyler's iconic hits, including "Holding Out for a Hero" and "It's a Heartache."
+News of the singer's hospitalization spread rapidly online, which sparked an outpouring of support from devastated fans who grew up listening to Tyler's iconic hits, including "Holding Out for a Hero" and "It's a Heartache."

 Bonnie Tyler performs onstage during a concert at Preto e Prata Hall in Casino Estoril on April 29, 2023 in Estoril, Portugal | Source: Getty Images